 How effective is it?

-When started at 33 or 34 weeks gestation, daily moxa treatment has been shown to increase the odds of the baby turning by 25% over doing no treatment.
+When started at 33 or 34 weeks gestation, daily moxa treatment has been shown to increase the odds of the baby turning to 75%, a significant improvement from the 50-50 odds from doing no treatment.
 (Vas, 2009)

 What are the risks?